wephy/fractal-explorer/README.md

 Executing
 --------
 The program can either be run by command-line execution or within an IDE.
+I recommend using this within an anaconda environment with the `cudatoolkit` package (version 10.2.89) installed for the most seamless use.

 #### Command-line execution:
 run `py fractal.py`